 Even if you are living paycheck to paycheck, you can still save!
 Cutting back on impulse buys and eating out, couponing, downsizing, minimizing subscriptions, and reducing transportation expenses, are just some ways to save on a low-income.

-On-demand pay (also known as early wage access) is the best alternative to payday loans.
+Earned Wage Access is a great alternative to payday loans.
 If you have access to an app like Rain, you can get your money any day instead of having to wait for payday.
 Currently, Rain is only available to employees at companies that have already partnered with Rain.

-Through Rain, you can withdraw your funds for free or for a very small fee (depending on how fast you need your funds).
-The fee is only a few dollars and is sort of like an ATM transaction fee.
+Through Rain, you can withdraw your funds for free or for a very small fee (depending on how fast you need your funds) and is similar to an ATM transaction fee.
 There is no interest on the money you withdraw from Rain because instead of having to pay it back, it comes directly out of your paycheck.
 That means you don’t even have to think about it and you don’t have to pay extra interest just for using your paycheck early.